Competition in Costly Talk: Introduction

-Conditional on misreporting, senders deliver reports in a convex set, and no particular misrepresentation in such a set is delivered with strictly positive probability.
-The misreporting behavior of each sender is directly determined by the individual characteristics of his opponent, such as the opponent's cost structure and payoff function, and it is determined only indirectly by his own characteristics.
+The senders' behavior in an adversarial equilibrium is mixed, as they report the truth with some probability and misreport otherwise.
 Upon observing two conflicting reports recommending different actions, the decision maker understands that ``the truth is somewhere in between'' and that at least one of the two senders is misreporting.
-The decision maker cross-validates reports and allocates the burden of proof between the senders by taking into account their characteristics.
+In these cases, the decision maker allocates the burden of proof between the senders in a way that depends on their characteristics, such as their bias and cost structure.
+Because of the senders' mixed behavior, the decision maker cannot always glean the information she needs by inverting the senders' reports.
+As a result, information transmission is only partial and persuasion takes place with positive probability.

-The setting studied in the main part of the paper allows for a large number of asymmetries.
-I also analyze the specific case where senders have a similar payoff and cost structure, and where the distribution of the state is such that no sender has an ex-ante advantage of any kind.
-In this ``symmetric environment,'' I provide a closed-form solution to direct equilibria and show that they naturally display symmetric strategies.
+The setting studied in the main part of the paper is sufficiently rich to draw general conclusions about the main setup.
+To illustrate the takeaways, I also analyze the specific case where senders have a similar payoff and cost structure, and where the distribution of the state is such that no sender has an ex-ante advantage of any kind.
+In this symmetric environment, I provide a closed-form solution to adversarial equilibria and show that they naturally display symmetric strategies.
 The decision maker equally allocates the burden of proof between the senders by following the recommendation of the sender delivering the most extreme report.
 The senders' misreporting behavior depends on the shape of the common cost function: with convex costs, senders are more likely to convey large misrepresentations of the state rather than small lies, while the opposite is true for concave misreporting costs.

-As a brief application, I use insights from the analysis of direct equilibria to study the informational value of different judicial systems. \cite{shin1998adversarial} shows that, when information is fully verifiable, the adversarial judicial procedure is always superior to the inquisitorial procedure.
-However, \cite{shin1998adversarial} also conjectures that such a sharp result may crucially depend on the assumption of verifiability.
-I show that, when information is not fully verifiable, then the inquisitorial procedure may indeed be superior to the adversarial procedure, thus proving Shin's conjecture to be correct.